utopia-php/auth/README.md

 ![Total Downloads](https://img.shields.io/packagist/dt/utopia-php/auth.svg)
 [![Discord](https://img.shields.io/discord/564160730845151244?label=discord)](https://appwrite.io/discord)

 Utopia Auth library is a simple and lite library for handling authentication and authorization in PHP applications.
-This library is aiming to be as simple and easy to learn and use.
+This library provides a collection of secure hashing algorithms and authentication proofs for building robust authentication systems.
 This library is maintained by the [Appwrite team](https://appwrite.io).

 Although this library is part of the [Utopia Framework](https://github.com/utopia-php/framework) project it is dependency free and can be used as standalone with any other PHP project or framework.